UoA-CARES/gripper_gym/README.md

 │  ├─ TranslationEnvironment.py
 │  ├─ ...
 ├─ networks/
+│  ├─ Actor.py
-│  ├─ ...
+│  ├─ Critic.py

 ```
-`config/`: various configuration files for environment, gripper, training and camera.
-Instructions for these configs can be seen in [wiki]().
+`config/`: various configuration file examples for environment, gripper, training and camera.
+Instructions for these configs can be found in [wiki]().

 `environments/`: currently for rotation and translation tasks.
 Can extend environment class for different tasks by changing choose goal and reward function.